 - The course website, parts relating to this semester.

 - The course syllabus.

+- The course study guide.

-- The course textbook.
+- The course textbook, which I wrote.

 Each error reported can earn you extra credit.
-(Typos in my email messages are common and do not count.)
+(Typos in my email messages are too common and do not count.)

-5 Calender
+5 Calendar

-We meet about 38 times plus the final.
-Every Friday is exam day.
+We meet about 37 times plus the final.